-8. In line with their specific topics, expert groups A through D compiled information and provided analysis on current practices, procedures and cross-cutting issues associated with the long-term sustainability of outer space activities.
+12. In line with their specific topics, expert groups A through D compiled information and provided analysis on current practices, procedures and cross-cutting issues associated with the long-term sustainability of outer space activities.
 The expert groups also identified a number of gaps in existing approaches.
-The main findings of the expert groups are summarized below, and provide the context from which the candidate guidelines have been developed.